pixl8/Preside-CMS/support/docs/source/reference/api/presideobjectservice.rst

-    In addition to the named arguments here, you can also supply any valid arguments that can be supplied to the :ref:`selectdata` method
+    In addition to the named arguments here, you can also supply any valid arguments that can be supplied to the :ref:`presideobjectservice-selectdata` method

 Arguments